-A popular snack with cyclists and other endurance athletes, but also for anyone* who is looking for a boost of energy.
-These Sport Rice Cakes can be taken anywhere** for an on-the-go snack.
+A popular snack for cyclists and other endurance athletes, but also for anyone* who is looking for a boost of energy.
+These Sport Rice Cakes can be taken anywhere** for on-the-go snacking.

 - 1 cup sushi rice, or other short grain white rice

 - 1/2 cup coconut milk

 - 1/2 teaspoon cinnamon

 - In a medium pot, soak rice in filtered water for 30 minutes, drain well.

 - Add the filtered cooking water and remaining ingredients, except for the Himalayan salt.
 Stir a few times (doesn’t need to be well combined).
 Bring to a boil.